-- (1) All audit reports (and all separate reports of component units, if applicable) shall be organized, bound and paginated.
+- organized, bound and paginated.
 The OSA does not accept facsimile or e-mailed versions of the audit reports for initial review.
 The IPA shall deliver to the state auditor a hard copy of the audit report for review by 5:00 p.m. on the day the report is due.
 Reports postmarked by the due date shall be considered received by the due date.
-Unfinished or excessively deficient reports shall not satisfy this requirement; such reports shall be rejected and returned to the IPA and the OSA may take action in accordance with Subsection C of Section 2.2.2.13 NMAC.
+Unfinished or excessively deficient reports shall not satisfy this requirement; such reports shall be rejected and returned to the IPA and the OSA may take action in accordance with Subsection C of [Section] 2.2.2.13 NMAC.
 When the OSA rejects and returns a substandard audit report to the IPA, the OSA shall consider the audit report late if the corrected report is not resubmitted by the due date.
 The IPA shall also report a finding for the late audit report in the audit report.
 The firm shall submit an electronic version of the corrected rejected report for OSA review.
 The name of the electronic file shall be "corrected rejected report" followed by the agency name and fiscal year. - (2) Before initial submission, the IPA shall review the report using the appropriate report review guide available on the OSA's website.
 The report review guide shall reference applicable page numbers in the audit report.
 The audit manager or person responsible for the IPA's quality control system shall either complete the report review guide or sign off as having reviewed it.
 All questions in the guide shall be answered, and the reviewer shall sign and date the last page of the guide.
-If the review guide is not accurately completed or incomplete, the report shall not be accepted.

-- shall review all audit reports submitted by the report due date before reviewing reports that are submitted after the report due date.
-Once the review of the report is completed pursuant to Subsection A of Section 2.2.2.13 NMAC, and any OSA comments have been addressed by the IPA, the OSA shall indicate to the IPA that the report is ready to print.
-After the OSA issues the "ok to print" communication for the audit report, the OSA shall authorize the IPA to submit the corrected report with the following items to the OSA within five business days; an electronic searchable version of the audit report labeled "final", in PDF format, an electronic excel version of the summary of findings report, an electronic excel version of the vendor schedule, an electronic excel version of the completed fund balance form, an electronic excel version of the GASBS 77 disclosure template, if applicable, an electronic excel version of the schedule of asset management costs for investing agencies, if applicable (all available at www.saonm.org).
-The OSA shall not release the report until the searchable electronic PDF version of the report and all required electronic excel schedules are received by the OSA.
-The electronic file containing the final audit report shall: - (a) be created and saved as a PDF document in a single PDF file format (simply naming the file using a PDF extension .pdf does not by itself create a PDF file); - (b) be version 5.0 or newer; - (c) not exceed 10 megabytes (MB) per file submitted (contact the OSA to request an exception if necessary);
+If the review guide is not accurately completed or incomplete, the report shall not be accepted. - shall be addressed to the state auditor, the agency executive and governing body (if applicable).
+The OSA shall review all audit reports submitted by the report due date before reviewing reports that are submitted after the report due date.
+Once the review of the report is completed pursuant to Subsection A of [Section] 2.2.2.13 NMAC, and any OSA comments have been addressed by the IPA, the OSA shall indicate to the IPA that the report is ready to print.
+After the OSA issues the "ok to print" communication for the audit report, the OSA shall authorize the IPA to submit the corrected report with the following items to the OSA within five business days; an electronic searchable version of the audit report labeled "final", in PDF format, and an electronic Excel version of the summary of findings report and any other required electronic schedule (electronic schedules may not apply to engagements pursuant to 2.2.2.15 or 2.2.2.16 NMAC) if applicable, and an electronic Excel version of the schedule of asset management costs for investing agencies, if applicable (all available at www.saonm.org).
+The OSA shall not release the report until the searchable electronic PDF version of the report and all required electronic Excel schedules are received by the OSA.
+The electronic file containing the final audit report shall: - (a) be created and saved as a PDF document in a single PDF file format (simply naming the file using a PDF extension .pdf does not by itself create a PDF file); - (b) be version 5.0 or newer; - (c) not exceed 10 megabytes (MB) per file submitted (contact the OSA to request - an exception if necessary);